vmware/cloud-director-extension-standard-library/documentation/extension-sdk/elements.md

 ### UI Plugin

-UI Plugin `type` represents a Cloud Director UI plugin.
+UI Plugin `type` represents a VMware Cloud Director UI plugin.
 This element definition requires the `name` property to point to a project root folder `<element reference name>` where the source code of the plugin will be located, or its resulted artifact `<element reference name>/dist/plugin.zip` in case of an external build tooling is used.

 The `type` further requires the `spec` property describing the UI Plugin visibility rules.